 The Reports Consolidation Act of 2000 requires inspectors general to identify the top management challenges facing their organizations.
-Usually, an inspector general will use past audit, evaluation, inspection, and investigative work, in addition to a wealth of knowledge accumulated over the years, as a basis for identifying an agency's top challenges.
-We did not have the benefit of that information.
-Instead, we met with each Commissioner, held discussions with Commission staff, attended Commission public meetings, met with Congressional staff, read prior OIG reports and letters, and visited several Denali Commission-funded projects to gain a better understanding of the challenges it faces.
-The top management challenges we ultimately identified are (1) Identifying a Strategic Vision and Plan in a Period of Uncertainty, (2) Improving the Monitoring of Grant Recipients in the Face of Logistical Challenges, and (3) Engaging Commissioners in Light of Conflict-of-Interest Concerns and Funding Realities.
-The details of these challenges can be found in our report Top Management Challenges Facing the Denali Commission in Fiscal Year 2015, which will be issued in November 2015.
+The top management challenges we identified are (1) Identifying a Strategic Vision and Plan in a Period of Uncertainty and an Evolving Role in Alaska's Village Relocation Efforts; (2) Improving the Monitoring of Grant Recipients in the Face of Logistical Challenges; and (3) Engaging Commissioners in Light of Ethics Concerns and Funding Realities.
+The details of these challenges can be found in our report Top Management Challenges Facing the Denali Commission in Fiscal Year 2016, which we issued on November 6, 2015.

 We will continue to work closely with the Commission and with Congress to identify and attempt to address the challenges facing the Commission, especially as it tackles its ambitious strategies and initiatives.
-We thank the Commissioners, Commission staff, and members of Congress and their staffs for their support of our work during this period.
+We thank the Commissioners, Commission staff, Department of Commerce Office of Inspector General, and members of Congress and their staffs for their support of our work during this period.